Overview

 Issues

-• The role and responsibilities of the Assistant Administrator in sections 2 and 49 might overlap with existing roles, leading to potential duplicative efforts and wasteful spending, which is a significant concern for financial efficiency.
+The duties and responsibilities of the Assistant Administrator as described in Section 2 might overlap with existing departments or roles, potentially creating duplicative efforts and wasteful spending.

-• The section 2 requirement for the Assistant Administrator to have 'knowledge of Native American cultures' is subjective and does not specify the level of expertise or experience required, which could lead to the appointment of underqualified individuals, affecting the effectiveness of the Office.
+The requirement for the Assistant Administrator in Section 2 to have 'knowledge of Native American cultures' is subjective and does not specify the level of expertise or experience required, potentially leading to the appointment of underqualified individuals.

-• The lack of clear metrics or benchmarks in sections 2 and 49 for evaluating the 'effectiveness' of the Office of Native American Affairs could impede accountability and hinder the ability to assess its performance and impact.
+The lack of a clear budget or funding source for the Office of Native American Affairs in Section 49 could lead to issues with resource allocation and affect the Office's ability to implement its objectives.

-• The termination clause in section 49 is vague regarding the specific date or event it refers to for the 'termination date,' leading to potential confusion about the lifespan and continuation of the Office's authority.
+The use of the termination date in Section 49's report to Congress is vague, as it does not clarify what specific date or event it refers to, potentially leading to confusion about the duration of the Office's authority.

 Sections